uw-vortex/VORTEX-handbook/03-communications.md

 Jason is more than willing to help review your term papers, literature reviews, proposals, manuscript drafts, and thesis in advance of your submission dates.
 Over the course of your research career, you will no doubt be on the receiving end of many types of editors, each with their own style of feedback.
 To give you an idea of what to expect from Jason, the below points try to capture his review style and expectations.
 * Jason will use the track-changes feature in word to mark his edits.
 To help him remember what was discussed in earlier versions, you don't need to clear all mark-up in subsequent versions - it will be easier to see what sections have been addressed in depth.
 * Jason will use comments to identify unclear areas (sometimes excessively), generally including specific examples or suggested revisions to clarity sentences.
-* Don't be alarmed if the document comes back heavily marked with grammar suggestions, sentence re-writes, and many small comments, particularly in your first few papers - this is just Jason showing he cares about your work and wants you to 'learn-by-revision' for his personal style of writing.
+* **Don't be alarmed if the document comes back heavily marked with grammar suggestions, sentence re-writes, and many small comments, particularly in your first few papers - this does not mean your paper is terrible!
+Jason cares about your work and wants to provide as many suggestions as possible to improve your paper.
+No one really formally learns writing during undergrad and you aren't expected to come into the lab as an English or science writing expert.
+You are encouraged to consider these edits and 'learn-by-revision' to incorporate writing tips and style into your next paper.**

 In addition, Jason has some particular writing quirks that he asks you to adopt:
 * In general, Jason prefers Arial 12pt font, justified 1" margins, single spaced, 6 point space gap between paragraphs with no tabs, and single spaces after periods - you are welcome to challenge him that other formats are superior, but good luck :)